microsoft/TypeAgent/README.md

 ### State Management

-All storage, registration, chat, memory and other state maintained by examples is stored **_locally_** in **your user folder** on your development machine.
+Storage, registration, chat, memory and other state maintained by examples is **_typically_** stored **_locally_** in **your user folder** on your development machine.
 State is typically saved as ordinary text or JSON files in sub-folders below your user folder.

+Example agents that use the Microsoft Graph or similar external services may store state in those services.

 ## Intended Uses